-4.4.4 Signage:
+4.4.5 Signage:

+In order to preserve the natural beauty of the Point Samson township signage is encouraged to be integrated into existing or proposed development.
+Animated or internally illuminated signage is discouraged unless it can be demonstrated that such signage will not detract from the amenity of the area.
 Requirements contained within the City of Karratha By Law Relating to Signs, Hoardings and Bill Posting.
 Queries in relation to signage should be directed to Building Services on 9186 8569.